dlfelps/go-error-tutorial/README.md

 This project uses GitHub Actions to:

 1. **Automatically build and test the code** on every push to the main branch
-2. **Create releases with compiled binaries** when a tag is pushed
+2. **Build binaries for multiple platforms** when a tag is pushed
    - Binaries are built for Linux, macOS, and Windows

 ### Workflow Files

 - `.github/workflows/go.yml` - Builds and tests the code on push
-- `.github/workflows/release.yml` - Creates releases with compiled binaries when a tag is pushed
+- `.github/workflows/release.yml` - Builds binaries for multiple platforms when a tag is pushed

 ## License